-Deported to Mexico: Who is the US kicking out?
+One-way flight to Mexico: Who is the US deporting?

 Hernandez can't stop smiling.
 He's enjoying the attention.
 But he has mixed emotions.

-US immigration authorities just flew him back to Mexico, but his parents are still living in Wisconsin.
+US authorities just flew him back to Mexico on ICE Air, a division of US Immigration and Customs Enforcement.
+But his parents are still living in Wisconsin.

 "I'm coming back to my people, and basically I'm happy right now," he said.
 "But, I'm sad at the same time, because I'm leaving behind family."